isomerpages/sportsg-corp/_what-we-do/Anti Doping Singapore/Testing Pool Athletes.md

 ADS gives written notice to athletes of their removal from its RTP or DTP; or

-Athletes give written notice to ADS and their NSA of their retirement from sport using [ADS Return to Competition Notification Form](/anti-doping-singapore/resources/policies-and-forms)
+Athletes give written notice to ADS and their NSA of their retirement from sport using [ADS Athlete Retirement Notification Form](/files/What%20We%20%20Do/Anti%20Doping%20Singapore/Resources/Polices%20&%20Forms/ADS_Athlete_Retirement_Notification_Form_20210611.pdf).

 International Federations also have their own RTP for international-level athletes.
-Athletes who have been included in their International Federation and ADS RTP, have to be aware of the [ADS Anti-Doping Rules](/anti-doping-singapore/resources/policies-and-forms/) (link to PDF Anti-Doping Rules) and those of their International Federation's.
+Athletes who have been included in their International Federation and ADS RTP, have to be aware of the [ADS Anti-Doping Rules](/files/What%20We%20%20Do/Anti%20Doping%20Singapore/Resources/Polices%20&%20Forms/2021_wada_nado_model_rules_ADS_revised_20221019.pdf) (link to PDF Anti-Doping Rules) and those of their International Federation's.

 **ATHLETE WHEREABOUTS OBLIGATION**